Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Viral Microplastics Statistics, Fact-Checked

 A credit card of plastic a week.
 A spoonful in your brain.
 Billions of particles per tea bag.
-We traced the nine most-repeated microplastics statistics back to the studies they came from — and graded each one supported, overstated, or debunked.
+Plastic in breast milk.
+Thousands of particles from a stick of gum.
+We traced the eleven most-repeated microplastics statistics back to the studies they came from — and graded each one supported, overstated, or debunked — plus a bonus fact-check of the viral black-plastic-spatula scare.

 How did we grade each statistic?